 Building & Facility Manager Salary

 Building & Facility Managers in the United States with more than 10 years of experience in their profession represent roughly three-fifths of Building & Facility Managers.
 Salaries average out to around $59K per year and spread from $32K to $87K per year.
 Including potential for bonuses and profit sharing, each hitting highs of $8K, total cash payment to Building & Facility Managers can bottom out at $32K or peak near $87K.
 Geography and tenure each impact pay for this group, with the former having the largest influence.
 For the most part, Building & Facility Managers enjoy their work and report high levels of job satisfaction.
 A large number enjoy medical while a majority get dental coverage.
 Vision coverage is also available to slightly more than half.
 Male Building & Facility Managers far outnumber their female contemporaries among those who completed the questionnaire.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Building & Facility Manager